2017 NFL Pro Bowl: Biggest Snubs and Surprises from This Year's Game

 Year after year, left tackle Joe Thomas is the only reason to watch the Cleveland Browns.

 His presence at the Pro Bowl has been automatic since he entered the league in 2007.
-In fact, Thomas became only the fifth player in NFL history to start his career with 10 straight Pro Bowl appearances, per the Browns' official site
+In fact, Thomas became only the fifth player in NFL history to start his career with 10 straight Pro Bowl appearances, per the Browns' official site.

 When a player keeps company with Merlin Olsen, Mel Renfro, Barry Sanders and Lawrence Taylor, he's special.
 Thomas is a future Hall of Famer.